 If a teacher concludes that a child may need further support to help their progress, the teacher will seek the help of the SENCO.
 The teacher and SENCO will review the approaches adopted.
 Where additional support to that of normal classroom practice is needed, it will be provided through school-based action.
 If a more sustained level of support is needed it would be provided through referrals to outside agencies for recommendations and further advice.
 Where concerns remain, despite sustained intervention, the school will consider requesting a statutory assessment.
 Parents will be fully consulted at each stage.
 The school also recognises that parents have a right to request a statutory assessment.

 The progress of SEN pupils is monitored at Pupil Progress Meetings each half term in which the classteacher, headteacher and SENCO discuss individual progress, look closely at work and analyse additional assessment evidence such as B Squared.
-Parents of SEN pupils are consulted annually regarding school’s policies, procedures and provision.
+For children with severe and complex needs, school uses the Engagement Model which supports assessment and progress in 5 key areas: exploration, realisation, anticipation, persistence and initiation.
+The parents of SEN pupils are consulted annually regarding school’s policies, procedures and provision.
 Whole school data is analysed termly to identify patterns and any underperformance is addressed immediately.
 Pupil voice is used to gather the views of SEN pupils about the experience they receive at our school.

 What is the school’s approach to teaching pupils with SEN?